-It is agreed upon by the Muslim jurists that it is permissible for the resident (nontraveler) to lead the traveler in prayer, and it is obligatory upon the traveler to pray (4) rak'ahs following the resident imaam.
+It is agreed upon by the Muslim jurists that it is permissible for the resident (non-traveler) to lead the traveler in prayer, and it is obligatory upon the traveler to pray (4) rak'ahs following the resident imaam.
 The evidence for the obligation of completing all (4) rak'ahs is:

-- On the authority of Ibn 'Abbaas ^(b), he was asked about the traveler who prays (2) rak'ahs when praying alone and he prays (4) when he is praying behind a resident imam.
+- On the authority of Ibn 'Abbaas ^(), he was asked about the traveler who prays (2) rak'ahs when praying alone and he prays (4) when he is praying behind a resident imam.
 He replied, "That is the Sunnah."
 (Recorded by Ahmad) - On the authority of Naaf'i 4, (while traveling) when Ibn 'Umar 4 used to pray with an imaam he prayed (4) rak'ahs, and when he used to pray alone he'd pray (2) rak'ahs."
-(Recorded by Muslim) - The Prophet said whenever the imaam is appointed to complete (the prayer), do not differ with him." (follow his actions in the prayer) (Recorded by Al-Bukhaari and Muslim)
+(Recorded by Muslim)